jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt3.md

 In the next section, we'll execute the request and actually take a look at some data.

-### Execute the request and return the JSON response.
+## Execute the Request and Return the JSON Response

 The last thing to do before we can actually see some data is to create a function to call our fetch function, then implement that in our `initialize` function.

-#### Write a function to start the API request with the right data.
+### Write a function to start the API request with the right data.

 To actually make the API request, we need to assemble our arguments and our token.